WEHI-Education/CarpentriesSlides/README.md

 # Carpentries Slides

-This tool generations a basic Reveal.JS slideshow from a Carpentries Workbench lesson, in order to facilitate workshops.
+This package generates minimal slideshows from a Carpentries Workbench lesson, in order to facilitate teaching workshops.

 ## What is included?

 * A title slide for each episode
 * A slide for each figure in the lesson
 * A slide for each challenge block
+* A slide for each discussion point

 ## Installation